Updated Nov. 19, 2022

 I get it.

-The truth is, the world often won’t know what to do with your PhD.
+The truth is, if you have a PhD, the world often won’t know what to do with it.
 And that’s okay.
 Well-meaning people won’t understand how you fit into the landscape, and you may have to fight tooth and nail for your place in it.
 People may tell you they can’t use you, or they might go with what they know—which is someone less qualified and less-educated.

 My guess: Impossible to tell

-Remember the sense of meaning and purpose that drew you into a PhD program?
+If you’ve done one, you know.
+Remember the sense of meaning and purpose that drew you towards a PhD program?
 Was it still there at the end?
 If yours was, you’re lucky.
 I directed my purpose into getting hired in a tenure-track job, and got very hurt when it didn’t happen.

 And people have vastly different experiences within programs.